 To argue is to lose The very fact that your opponents argue against you is the best evidence against them.
 It means that your post has 'upset quite a few people', 'got a few people quite agitated' 'got under their skin' etc They have not made an argument but had a tantrum, they are not making reasoned points but ‘throwing their toys out of the pram’.

 Too Generous - e.g: "It would be tempting to attribute the use Chomsky makes of this material to intellectual idleness and incompetence, but I fear this is too generous a judgement."
-Copywright O.Kamm.
-Here, one gets to have one's cake and eat it.
-Any one of a number of variants are possible: e.g. “It would be tempting to attribute the writer’s lexical ostentation to a too patent need to assert his cultural credentials/ an autodidactic zeal to display the fruits of his lexicological and bibliophilic labours/ social insecurity, and a frustrated desire to be admitted to the universe of Belles Lettres, but that would be too generous”.
+Copywright O.Kamm, about whom it was once said: “It would be tempting to attribute the writer’s lexical ostentation to a too patent need to assert his cultural credentials, or an autodidactic zeal to display the fruits of his lexicological and bibliophilic labours and a frustrated desire to be admitted to the universe of Belles Lettres, but that would be too generous”.

 Turkey - If your opponent is criticising the policies of some state you favour demand that he talks about Turkey instead.
 This may sound a feeble ploy, equivalent to saying ‘please talk about something else’ but can be effective if you use language like ‘if you’re being consistent’ ‘disproportionate and selective attention’.
 (You may if you wish substitute some other country for Turkey – obviously so if, by chance, your opponent is talking about Turkey.)